 It is these stem cells that are needed in bone marrow transplant.

 Stem cells constantly divide and produce new cells.
-Some new cells remain as stem cells and others go through a series of maturing stages (precursor or blast cells) before forming into fully formed (mature) blood cells.
+Some new cells remain as stem cells and others go through a series of maturing stages, as precursor or blast cells, before becoming formed, or mature, blood cells.
 Stem cells rapidly multiply to make millions of blood cells each day.10

-Blood cells have a limited life span (around 100-120 days for red blood cells) and are constantly being replaced.
+Blood cells have a limited life span.
+This is around 100-120 days for red blood cells.
+They are constantly being replaced.
 The production of healthy stem cells is vital.12

 The blood-forming stem cells in red bone marrow can multiply and mature into three significant types of blood cells, each with their own job:

-- Platelets (thrombocytes) - aid with clotting after injury.
+- Platelets (thrombocytes) help with clotting after injury.
 Platelets are fragments of the cytoplasm of megakaryocytes, another bone marrow cell.

-Once mature, these blood cells migrate from the marrow and are introduced into the bloodstream, where they perform important functions required to keep the body alive and healthy.7
+Once mature, these blood cells move from the marrow into the bloodstream, where they perform important functions required to keep the body alive and healthy.7

-Mesenchymal stem cells are found in the bone marrow cavity and differentiate into a number of stromal lineages, such as chondrocytes (cartilage generation), osteoblasts (bone formation), osteoclasts, adipocytes (adipose tissue), myocytes (muscle), macrophages, endothelial cells and fibroblasts.6
+Mesenchymal stem cells are found in the bone marrow cavity.
+They differentiate into a number of stromal lineages, such as:

 Red bone marrow

-All red blood cells and platelets in humans adults are formed in the red bone marrow, which also produces around 60-70% of lymphocytes (the rest begin life in the red bone marrow and become fully formed in the lymphatic tissues, including the thymus, spleen, and lymph nodes.1
+Red bone marrow produces all red blood cells and platelets in human adults and around 60 to 70 percent of lymphocytes.
+Other lymphocytes begin life in the red bone marrow and become fully formed in the lymphatic tissues, including the thymus, spleen, and lymph nodes.1

-Red bone marrow also plays a role in the obliteration of old red blood cells, along with the liver and spleen.
+Together with the liver and spleen, red bone marrow also plays a role in getting rid of old red blood cells.

 Yellow bone marrow

-Yellow bone marrow's main purpose is to act as a store for fats, helping to provide sustenance and maintain the correct environment for the bone to function.
+Yellow bone marrow mainly acts as a store for fats.
+It helps to provide sustenance and maintain the correct environment for the bone to function.
 However, under particular conditions, such as severe blood loss or fever, the yellow marrow may revert to red marrow.1

 Yellow marrow tends to be located in the central cavities of long bones, and is generally surrounded by a layer of red marrow with long trabeculae (beam-like structures) within a sponge-like reticular framework.6